 Last December Hope was diagnosed with Hodgkins Lymphoma.
 He continued to work in parliament while undergoing six months of chemotherapy and revealed in a BBC interview last month that he had recently got the "all clear".

-All American Speakers is a speakers bureau and booking agency providing information on booking Phil Hope for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Phil Hope speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Phil Hope for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Phil Hope speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Phil Hope, an inspirational motivational speaker. bio for Phil Hope agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Phil Hope